nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 ## ParsePdr Workflow

-The ParsePdr workflow will parse a pdr, queue the specified granules (duplicates are handled according to the duplicate handling setting) and periodically check the status of those queued granules.
-This workflow will not succeed until all the granules included in the pdr are successfully ingested.
-If one of those fails, the ParsePdr worklfow will fail. **NOTE** that ParsePdr may spin up multiple IngestGranule workflows in parallel, depending on the granules included in the pdr.
+The ParsePdr workflow will parse a PDR, queue the specified granules (duplicates are handled according to the duplicate handling setting) and periodically check the status of those queued granules.
+This workflow will not succeed until all the granules included in the PDR are successfully ingested.
+If one of those fails, the ParsePdr worklfow will fail. **NOTE** that ParsePdr may spin up multiple IngestGranule workflows in parallel, depending on the granules included in the PDR.

 1. ParsePdr - [npm package](https://www.npmjs.com/package/@cumulus/parse-pdr), [source](https://github.com/nasa/cumulus/tree/master/tasks/parse-pdr)
 2. QueueGranules - [npm package](https://www.npmjs.com/package/@cumulus/queue-granules), [source](https://github.com/nasa/cumulus/tree/master/tasks/queue-granules)